engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

+---
+title: DevOps, Agile, Lean
+description: We prioritize delivering working software as swiftly as possible, and then continuously improving it through a series of iterative cycles.
+Using this approach we create organic feedback loops between development and customers.
+---

-# DevOps, DevSecOps, Agile, Lean
+# DevOps, Agile, Lean

 Arguably these terms have become quite fashionable.
 Most notably "agile" has been a trending term for a while with various flavours popping up over the years and multiple consultancies and tooling providers offer "best practice" solutions.